AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootOptimisticForceIncrement/README.md

 **[How to increment the version of the locked entity even if this entity was not modified `OPTIMISTIC_FORCE_INCREMENT`](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootOptimisticForceIncrement)**

-**Description:** This application is a sample of how `OPTIMISTIC_FORCE_INCREMENT` works.
+**Description:** This application is a sample of how `OPTIMISTIC_FORCE_INCREMENT` works in MySQL.
 This is useful when you want to increment the version of the locked entity even if this entity was not modified.
 Via `OPTIMISTIC_FORCE_INCREMENT` the version is updated (incremented) at the end of the currently running transaction.

 **Key points:**\
      - use two entities, `Author` (which uses `@Version`) and `Book` involved in a lazy bidirectional `@OneToMany` relationship\